-Under the guidance of Mary Immaculate Catholic Church, we seek to nurture the spiritual and emotional development of our students by providing a strong foundation in the Catholic faith.
+Under the guidance of Mary Immaculate Catholic Church and with the Dominican Sisters of St. Cecilia (beginning with the 2019-20 school year), we nurture the spiritual development of our students by providing a strong foundation in the Catholic Christian faith.

 Our students benefit from faith formation through daily religion classes, weekly Mass and monthly service opportunities.
 Each school day begins with prayer, and Christian values are woven into our curriculum.
 Older students are paired with younger prayer partners to inspire both partners in their spiritual growth.

 Sacramental preparation is an integrated part of the curriculum, with a focus on Reconciliation & First Communion in second grade and Confirmation in eighth grade.

 Faculty members mentor students, and guidance programs focus on developing positive self-image and interpersonal skills as well as helping students take ownership for achieving academic success and making responsible choices.

 As part of our curriculum, Mary Immaculate School uses Be My Disciples to introduce and reinforce the timeless truths of our Catholic faith—doctrine, Scripture, and the liturgical year—every year on every grade level to provide a transformative catechesis encouraging the integration of faith and life.
 The religion curriculum also includes a web-based component, which students and their families can access to enhance faith formation at home and at school.